-Summary of Crime: During the riot at the Southern Ohio Correctional Facility, Skatzes, with the help of other inmates, murdered 40-year-old prison guard, Robert Vallandingham, and two inmates, 31-year-old David Sommers and 41-year-old Earl Elder.
-Skatzes was a member of the Aryan Brotherhood, who along with other prison inmates, held prison guards and inmates hostage.
-On 04/15/93, Muslim inmates strangled Mr. Vallandingham to death with a cord and baseball bat.
-Skatzes also directed another inmate to stab Mr. Elder numerous times with a shank.
-On 04/21/93, Skatzes beat Mr. Sommers to death with a baseball bat.
+Summary of Crime: During the riot at the Southern Ohio Correctional Facility, Skatzes and other inmates murdered 40-year-old prison guard Robert Vallandingham, and two inmates, 31-year-old David Sommers and 41-year-old Earl Elder.
+Skatzes, a member of the Aryan Brotherhood, along with other prison inmates, held prison guards and inmates hostage.
+On 04/15/93, Muslim inmates strangled Mr. Vallandingham to death.
+Skatzes directed another inmate to stab Mr. Elder numerous times.
+On 04/21/93, Skatzes beat Mr. Sommers to death.
 Skatzes received a death sentence for the aggravated murders of Mr. Sommers and Mr. Elder.
 At the time, Skatzes was serving a life sentence for a 1983 aggravated murder.
-Jason Robb, Carlos Sanders and James Were also received death sentences for their involvement in the riot.
+Jason Robb, Carlos Sanders, and James Were also received death sentences for their involvement in the riot.
+(Note: The case was tried in Montgomery County following a change of venue from Scioto County.)

+PD 0 0001 DAT TITOTION TO

 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment07/29/94 (U.S. District Court: Judge Black)

 Sentence01/30/96 Prisoner's Petition04/05/10

 State's Return of Writ08/30/10

 FIRST REVIEW OF TRIAL Prisoner's Traverse01/07/11

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision01/31/03 Decision:

 Supreme Court Decision12/08/04

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court10/06/03 State's Brief

 Trial Court Decision07/13/07 Oral Argument

 Court of Appeals Decision10/10/08 Decision

 Supreme Court Decision04/08/09

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

-Court of Appeals Decision09/30/03 Decision or Certiorari Denial
+Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision04/06/04

-- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Skatzes' petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/17: Pending in the trial court on Skatzes' successive petition for postconviction relief based upon Hurst v.
+Florida. - Status in Federal Courts as of 12/31/17: Pending in the district court on Skatzes' petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 12/08/04, the Ohio Supreme Court affirmed Skatzes' conviction and death sentence on direct appeal.
 On 04/08/09, the Ohio Supreme Court dismissed Skatzes' postconviction appeal.
 On 04/05/10, Skatzes filed a petition for a writ of habeas corpus, to which the Warden responded on 08/30/10.
 Between 2012 and 2014, the parties conducted extensive discovery.
-On 04/02/14, Skatzes filed a motion to modify the protective order which was denied on 06/26/14.
-On 09/30/14 and 10/30/14, Skatzes filed motions to expand the record which the court denied on 05/23/16, subject to re-filing.
-On 07/26/16 and 08/04/16, Skatzes re-filed 2014 motions to expand the record.
-(Note: On 01/11/17, Skatzes filed in the trial court a successive postconviction petition based upon Hurst v.
-Florida.
-On 02/07/17, Skatzes filed a motion in the district court for authorization for federally appointed counsel to represent him in state court litigation.
-(Note: The case was tried in Montgomery County following a change of venue from Scioto County.)
+On 05/23/16, the court denied Skatzes' 09/30/14 and 10/30/14 motions to expand the record.
+On 06/01/17, the magistrate judge granted, in part, Skatzes' 2016 re-filed motions to expand the record, and Skatzes objected on 06/15/17.
+On 06/06/17, reference of the case to a magistrate judge was vacated.
+Meanwhile, on 01/11/17, Skatzes filed in the trial court a successive postconviction petition based upon Hurst v.
+Florida, and the State moved to dismiss on 03/15/17.